INF554Fall17/a7-hhh/ASSIGNMENT.md

 # INF 554 Assignment 7

 ## Description
 Create a presentation with [Sozi](http://sozi.baierouge.fr) to pitch your project to the class.
 Pitch the projects using the [PechaKucha](http://www.pechakucha.org) presentation format.
 PechaKucha is a simple presentation format where you show 20 images, each for 20 seconds.
 The images advance automatically and you talk along with the images.
-You cannot use bullets in any of your slides.
+You cannot use bullet list in any of your slides.
 On the first slide, include the project title, your group, and your names.
 Export your presentation as `a7-groupname.pdf` and add it to the repository.

-__What to include in your project pitch?__
+__What to include in your project pitch?__ (in no particular order)

 - Speak simply (use simple words and simple sentence construct)
 - Lead with 10 words on why you chose this project